EngineeringLast Updated Jul 10, 202411 min read

 To ensure your application follows the best practices for encryption, use SAST to ensure you have set strong encryption mechanisms.

-Tools for securing mobile applications in your CI/CD pipeline
+Tools for securing mobile applications in a CI pipeline

-Some useful orbs, which shareable packages of CircleCI configuration, include NowSecure and Genymotion.
+Some useful orbs for mobile security testing include NowSecure and Genymotion.

 Conclusion